guidance-guarantee-programme/pension_guidance/content/pension_summary/taking_my_pension_if_im_ill.en.md

 This could be before you’re 55 or your ‘selected retirement age’ – the age you agreed with your provider to retire.
 Speak to your provider about the rules of your pension.

-An ‘enhanced’ or ‘impaired’ annuity may pay more than a standard annuity if you smoke or have a medical condition, eg diabetes or high blood pressure.
+An ‘enhanced’ or ‘impaired’ annuity may pay more than a standard annuity if you smoke or have a medical condition, e.g. diabetes or high blood pressure.

 ## If you have a serious illness